- Places to Explore

 Ours is not a caravan of despair."

-The two rooms on the left contain beautifully preserved prayer books; dervish clothing and musical instruments; robes and a seccade, or prayer rug, that belonged to Rumi; and a mother-of-pearl box containing hair from the prophet Mohammed's beard.
+The two rooms on the left contain beautifully preserved holy books; some dervish clothing, including a cloak that belonged to Rumi; and a mother-of-pearl box containing hair from the prophet Mohammed's beard.

 - Phone: 332/351–1215